27th Annual Advances in Diagnosis and Treatment of Sleep Apnea and Snoring - 2022

 Target Audience

-This continuing medical education activity is intended for the physician in Sleep Medicine, Otolaryngology-Head and Neck Surgery, Pulmonary Medicine, Oral and Maxillofacial Surgery, Dentistry, Family Practice, Internal Medicine, Cardiology, Neurology, Psychiatry, Anesthesia, and Geriatrics.
-Nurse practitioners, physician assistants, sleep respiratory therapy technologists and nurses will also find practical value by attending this program.
+This continuing medical education activity is intended for the physician, nurse practitioner, physician assistant, and nurse in Sleep Medicine, Otolaryngology-Head and Neck Surgery, Pulmonary Medicine, Oral and Maxillofacial Surgery, Dentistry, Family Practice, Internal Medicine, Cardiology, Neurology, Psychiatry, Anesthesia, and Geriatrics.
+Sleep respiratory therapy technologists a will also find practical value by attending this program.

 Objectives